Basics: Importing a Project

 You can import a project from source code repository (Git/GitHub) or as a ZIP.
 The project configuration wizard will guide you.

 Having imported source code to your Codenvy workspace, you need to tell the system how it should be treated, i.e. choose a project type.
-There are many implications and consequences of this choice (don’t worry, you can re-configure the project later).
-Project types are provided by plugins, like PHP or Python plugin.
-Project type may or may not associate project with a particular build system, if applicable, change the UI (introduce additional panels), add project-specific functionality (like Angular generators), disable existing menus or toolbar buttons.
+Project types are provided by plugins and may or may not be associated with a particular build system.
+Plugins may also change the UI (introducing additional panels), add project-specific functionality (like Angular generators), disable existing menus or toolbar buttons.

-If you have a Java project, you should pick the right build system.
-Currently, Maven and Ant are available.
+If you have a Java project, you can choose between Maven and Ant build systems (Maven is the default).
 When choosing any of these project types, you set up the following project build and run cycle:

 >> Project is built and packaged on a separate builder node >> artifacts are injected into a Docker image on a runner node >> output is piped into builder/runner console in a workspace

 Blank Project Type

 It is possible that none of the available project type suits your project.
 If this is the case, choose the Blank Project type which allows you to set the runtime later or create your own custom runtime with a Dockerfile.

 Note that for compiled languages, choosing Blank project type will disable build commands so it’s recommended to choose an Ant or Maven project instead.

 Having configured project type (you may go through additional project configuration, for example, changing GroupID or packaging in Maven’s pom.xml), it’s time to choose runtime environment for your project.
 You will see categories with environments and their descriptions: